netgen/local-development-setup/docs/source/macos/nodejs.rst

 4 Switch between different versions of Node.js automatically
 ------------------------------------------------------------

-If you wish to have ``nvm`` automatically switch to different Node.js version upon navigating inside the directory which contains ``.nvmrc`` file, you can configure the function for this in the ``~/.cdnvm`` file:
+If you want to have ``nvm`` automatically switch to a different Node.js version upon navigating inside a directory which contains a ``.nvmrc`` file, you can configure the function for this in the ``~/.cdnvm`` file:

 .. code:: console